miku/exploreio/Solutions.md

 ```

 Any larger number will do as well.
 The length of the byte slice is the space
-that we allow the read method to fill.
+that we allow the *Read* method to fill.
 If this space is too small, we won't be
 able to read the whole file.

 S01
 ---

-We can shorten these lines:
+We can shorten these lines

 ```go
 	// TODO: We don't need to loop manually, there is a helper